MP Estate Planning UK

 StepWhat to have readyWhy it matters

-Identity checksName, DOB, National Insurance, plus one other personEnsures the lead trustee is correctly matched
+Identity checksLead trustee’s name, DOB, National Insurance number, plus one other connected person’s detailsEnsures the lead trustee is correctly matched to the existing record

-Link recordURN or UTR from the letterLinks the online record to your claim
+Link recordURN or UTR from the HMRC letterLinks the online record to your Government Gateway account

-If you need extra help, see our short guide for trustees on how to claim and manage a record at register a trust as a trustee.
-Keep calm, prepare the details, and you will avoid the common pitfalls.
+If you need extra help, see our short guide for trustees on how to claim and manage a TRS record at register a trust as a trustee.
+Prepare the details in advance, take your time with each screen, and you’ll avoid the most common pitfalls.

 What to do after you have the number: updates, annual declarations and closing the trust